 Instructions

-- To poach the eggs, begin simmering water in a small saucepan.
+• Poach Eggs: Begin simmering water in a small saucepan.
 Break 1 egg into a small ramekin.
-Once water is boiling, spin the water in the same direction using a spoon and drop the egg in while the water is spinning.
+Once the water is boiling, spin the water in the same direction using a spoon and drop the egg in while the water is spinning.
 Let the egg cook for 3-4 minutes; remove with a slotted spoon.
-Pat it dry on a paper towel as needed, then place on top of toast.
-Continue until all eggs are poached.4 eggs
+Pat it dry on a paper towel as needed to not wet the toast.
+Continue until all eggs are poached.
+Other egg options include pan-frying or soft-boiling.